-Set up in 2010, MILK Scholarship is aimed at empowering promising young persons who come from low-income households.
+Set up in 2010, the MILK Scholarship is aimed at empowering promising young persons who come from low-income households.
 It ensures that deserving youth are not denied a tertiary education because of financial hardship.
-We believe that through higher education these disadvantaged youths will realise their fullest potential and break out of their poverty cycle.
+We believe that through higher education, these disadvantaged youths will realise their fullest potential and break out of their poverty cycle.

-Partnerships with 7 Voluntary Welfare Organisations and schools, with whom we work closely, help to provide a holistic approach as well as reduce operational costs.
+Partnerships with 7 Voluntary Welfare Organisations and schools with whom we work closely, help to provide a holistic approach as well as reduce operational costs.
 Our partners are Bethesda Care Services, Care Corner Singapore Ltd, Kampong Kapor Family Service Centre, Lakeside Family Services, SHINE Children and Youth Services, South Central Community Family Service Centre Ltd, TRANs Family Services and St. Anthony's Canossian Secondary School.
+Scholarships have continued to administer together with our partners.
+MILK has also extended its reach by building institutional partnerships to ensure that deserving students can have access to the MILK Scholarship.